psychoinformatics-de/ipsy-docs/source/internal/data_center/compute_nodes.rst

 Compute nodes have no purpose other than raw computation.
 While each server may boast different hardware, they are kept as identical as possible when it comes to software and configuration.
-The one notable exception to this policy is Condor's configuration on each node, as that does vary as widely as the hardware does.
+The one notable exception to this policy is the Condor configuration on each node, as that does vary as widely as the hardware does.

-Compute nodes intended to be accessed only via Condor (for non-maintenance tasks).
+Compute nodes are meant to be accessed only via Condor (for non-maintenance tasks).
 SSH access for other users is kept as a courtesy to ease troubleshooting of Condor jobs.